Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Space, Time and Space-Time in Classical and Quantum Mechanics and General Relativity. Bertrand Spacetimes

-Formal solution of such an equation can be written \ as $\varphi (y)=\mathcal{F}(-A(m),B(m),y),$ where $\mathcal{F}$ is the confluent hypergeometric function.
-Physical requirements imposed on this function reduce it to a polynomial leading to the spectrum of the planar Kepler problem.
+Formal solution of such an equation is given by $\varphi(y)=\mathcal{F} (-A(m),B(m),y),$ where $\mathcal{F}$ is the confluent hypergeometric function.
+Physical requirements imposed on this function reduce it to be a polynomial leading to the spectrum of the planar Kepler problem.
 Furthermore, by looking into standard textbooks on quantum mechanics, one can easily find that \textsl{exactly the same type of hypergeometric equation} is obtained for problems such as one-dimensional Schr\"{o}dinger's equation with the Morse-type potential,\footnote{That is, $V(x)=A(exp(-2\alpha x)-2exp(-\alpha x)).$} three dimensional radial Schr\"{o}dinger equation for the harmonic oscillator\footnote{That is, $V(r)=\dfrac{A}{r^{2}}+Br^{2}.$} and even three dimensional radial equation for the Hydrogen atom\footnote{That is, $V(r)=\dfrac{A}{r^{2}}-\dfrac{B}{r}.$}.
+Interestingly enough, at the classical level the last two potentials are the only potentials for which dynamical trajectories are closed.
+This is the content of the Bertrand theorem to be considered in the next subsection.

-Since the two-dimensional Kepler problem is solvable with help of representations of SO(2,1) \ Lorentz group, the same should be true for all quantum problems just listed.
-That this is the case is demonstrated, for example, in the book by Wybourne [52].
-A sketch of the proof is provided in Appendix A. This proof indicates that, actually, the \textsl{discrete spectrum} of all problems just listed is obtainable with help of \ representations for SO(2,1) group.
-The question \ still remains: If the method outlined in Appendix A provides the spectra of several quantum mechanical problems listed above, can we be sure that these are the only exactly solvable quantum mechanical problems associated with the SO(2,1) Lorentz group? \ Unfortunately, the answer is "No"! as we are about to explain.
+Since the two-dimensional Kepler problem is solvable with help of representations of SO(2,1) group, the same should be true for all quantum problems just listed.
+That this is the case is demonstrated, for example, in the book by Wybourne [$56$].
+A sketch of the proof is provided in Appendix A. This proof indicates that, actually, the \textsl{discrete spectrum} of all problems just listed is obtainable with help of \ representations of SO(2,1) group!
+The question \ still remains: If the method discussed in Appendix A provides the spectra of several quantum mechanical problems listed above, can we be sure that these are the only exactly solvable quantum mechanical problems associated with the SO(2,1) group? \ Unfortunately, the answer is ``No''! as we are about to explain.